bitwiseworks/python-os2/Doc/distutils/apiref.rst

    underscore.
 No { } or ( ) style quoting is available.

-.. function:: grok_environment_error(exc[, prefix='error: '])

-   Generate a useful error message from an :exc:`EnvironmentError`  (:exc:`IOError` or :exc:`OSError`) exception object.
-Handles Python 1.5.1 and later styles, and does what it can to deal with  exception objects that don't have a filename (which happens when the error  is due to a two-file operation, such as :func:`~os.rename` or  :func:`~os.link`).
-Returns the error message as a string prefixed  with *prefix*.

 .. function:: split_quoted(s)

    Split a string up according to Unix shell-like rules for quotes and backslashes.